dhirajpatra/simple_flask_api/README.md

-# Software Architect Challenge: Todo List Application
+# Software Code Challenge: Todo List Application

 The Todo List Application is designed to help users manage their tasks efficiently.
 It allows users to keep track of their daily, weekly, or project-specific tasks in a simple yet effective manner.
 The domain revolves around task management, focusing on the creation, listing, and updating of tasks to reflect their current status and details.